-Gary Friedman is a tax partner whose practice focuses on the U.S. and international tax aspects of complex, multijurisdictional mergers, acquisitions and financings.
-Mr. Friedman is recommended as a leading tax practitioner by Chambers Global and Chambers USA, where he is praised by clients for his “extraordinary subject-matter expertise” and his ability “to communicate things in an understandable way.”
-They note that “his knowledge of tax matters, particularly in structuring and client protection, is outstanding,” while others find him to be “careful, patient and understanding of all of the business issues.”
-In Chambers Global, clients have described him as a “tenacious advocate for clients,” as well as “hard-working and thorough.”
-He is also recognized as a leading lawyer for U.S. and international tax by The Legal 500 US, where sources have noted he is “very strong and provides excellent global advice.”
-Mr. Friedman is listed as one of the world’s top 250 tax advisers by the Tax Directors Handbook (2014) and is recommended in Euromoney’s Guide to the World’s Leading Tax Advisers as a leading tax lawyer.
+Gary M. Friedman is a retired partner.
+He was a tax partner whose practice focused on the U.S. and international tax aspects of complex, multijurisdictional mergers, acquisitions and financings.
+Mr. Friedman was recommended as a leading tax practitioner by Chambers Global and Chambers USA, where he was praised by clients for his “extraordinary subject-matter expertise” and his ability “to communicate things in an understandable way.”
+They noted that “his knowledge of tax matters, particularly in structuring and client protection, is outstanding,” while others found him to be “careful, patient and understanding of all of the business issues.”
+In Chambers Global, clients described him as a “tenacious advocate for clients,” as well as “hard-working and thorough.”
+Mr. Friedman was also recognized as a leading lawyer for U.S. and international tax by The Legal 500 U.S., listed as one of the world’s top 250 tax advisers by the Tax Directors Handbook (2014) and was recommended in Euromoney’s Guide to the World’s Leading Tax Advisers as a leading tax lawyer.

 Mr. Friedman is proficient in German.